Benchmarking in The Supply Chain

 There are three types of benchmarking that can be identified:

-- Internal: focused on the processes of a single company
+- Internal: focuses on the processes of a single company

 - Competitive: examines processes at firms within the same industry